vishandi/tp/docs/DeveloperGuide.md

 ## 4.3 ViewSchedule Feature

-Displays the specified person's schedule.
+This subsection details how the `viewSchedule` feature is implemented.
+This command allows user to view a specified person's schedule.

 ### Implementation